Czech Republic to increase minimum wage in 2021

 He added that despite having a lower GDP than the Czech Republic, neighbouring Slovakia and Poland had both introduced higher minimum wages for their low-income workers.

-In September, the Slovak government agreed to increase the gross minimum wage to more than 620€ per month.
+In September, the Slovak government agreed to increase the gross minimum wage to more than 620€ per month after implementing a record hike the previous year.

-According to Eurostat data (see graph above), the Czech Republic had the sixth lowest minimum wage in the EU (notwithstanding member states who don’t have any minimum wage), and the second lowest among Visegrad Group countries this year.
+According to Eurostat data (see graph above), the Czech Republic had the sixth lowest minimum wage in the European Union (notwithstanding EU member states who don’t have any minimum wage), and the second lowest among Visegrad Group countries this year, Hungary coming last.

 0 comments on “Czech Republic to increase minimum wage in 2021”